Devs-Garden/devs-garden.github.io/README.md

 ## interesting-world

-You give a word, we will tell it's world.

-Interesting World is intended to provide JSON repsonse for the given word, with the below information.
+You give a word, we will tell it's world.Interesting World is developed as an npm module which intended to provide JSON repsonse for the given word, with the below information.

   1. Language meaning/synonyms of the given word.
 (Initially for English)
   2. Image urls related to the word given.